jupyter-naas/docs/site/docs/scale/platform-comparisons/overview.md

 sidebar_position: 1
 ---

-# Building Your Data & AI Platform Stack
+# Building your Data & AI Platform

 When building a comprehensive Data & AI Platform Stack, organizations need to understand how different platforms compare and integrate.
 Naas can serve as either a standalone AI-native platform OR as an intelligent layer that enhances existing data infrastructure.